 Oral Type 1 Collagen in Scleroderma.
 This is a 15-month study to find out if taking type I collagen by mouth will improve diffuse systemic sclerosis (scleroderma).
 We will randomly assign 168 patients to receive type I collagen from cows or a placebo (inactive treatment) for 12 months.
 Study dates 2000-2005.
 ClinicalTrials.gov.
 This was the original study.

 DMSO is an interesting treatment, which is difficult to study in double-blind trials.
 Read the latest DMSO Scleroderma studies and decide for yourself.

 Case Report: Scleredema and diabetic sclerodactyly.
 A 40-year-old man presented with hardening of the skin of his hands and upper back, which had slowly worsened with time.
-His medical history included insulin-dependent diabetes mellitus since childhood.
 This patient has improved with aminobenzoate, colchicine, and DMSO gel.
-Gruson LM.
-Dermatol Online J. 2005 Dec 30;11(4):3.
+PubMed, Dermatol Online J.

 Also see: Interstitial Cystitis.